 To exacerbate the situation, unwell poultry have been making their way into the market through traditional distribution channels.
 For example, agricultural products from rural or small-scale backyard poultry farms are frequently marketed as fresh poultry meat without proper refrigeration or freezing (Indrawan et al., 2021).
-Local customers tend to favor freshly culled poultry meat, which they perceive as being the freshest due to its warm, freshly-cut nature, over chilled or frozen poultry meat (Indrawan et al., 2021).
+Local customers tend to favour freshly culled poultry meat, which they perceive as being the freshest due to its warm, freshly-cut nature, over chilled or frozen poultry meat (Indrawan et al., 2021).
 Given the severity of the situation, government intervention is of greatest importance.
 It is imperative to halt the sale of diseased sick poultry through these channels and educate the community about food safety, all while enhancing the implementation of biosecurity measures.

 Innovative strategies such as circular economy practices, have the potential to mitigate the risk of zoonotic disease transmission (Rejeb et al., 2023).
-Circular economy initiatives promote efficient resource use and reuse, adoption of sustainable technology innovations, and responsible behaviors, for example, using crop residues and agro-industrial byproducts for animal feed or implementing precision livestock farming to minimize waste (Yang et al., 2023).
-These approaches not only help reduce the need for additional resource extraction link to deforestation or mining, but also safeguard biodiversity and ecosystem, while curbing encroachment activities in areas where potential zoonotic diseases may emerge.
-Circular economy measures such as sustainable farming practices, diversified crop systems, and improved animal welfare, can effectively lower the risk of zoonotic diseases emerging within farms environments (Rejeb et al., 2023; Possas et al., 2021).
-A strong enforcement and implementation of circular economy initiatives at the local level, such as those illustrated in Figure 6-7, can minimize disease transmission associated with long-distance transportation as well as limit the spread of disease through extensive or global animal supply chains.
+Circular economy initiatives promote efficient resource use and reuse, adoption of sustainable technology innovations, and responsible behaviours, for example, using crop residues and agro-industrial byproducts for animal feed or implementing precision livestock farming to minimize waste (Yang et al., 2023).
+These approaches not only help reduce the need for additional resource extraction links to deforestation or mining, but also safeguard biodiversity and ecosystems, while curbing encroachment activities in areas where potential zoonotic diseases may emerge.
+Circular economy measures such as sustainable farming practices, diversified crop systems, and improved animal welfare, can effectively lower the risk of zoonotic diseases emerging within farm environments (Possas et al., 2021; Rejeb et al., 2023).
+A strong enforcement and implementation of circular economy initiatives at the local level, such as those illustrated in Figure 6-6, can minimize disease transmission associated with long-distance transportation as well as limit the spread of disease through extensive or global animal supply chains.

-FIGURE 6-7 Potential circular economy practices in the livestock production value chain (MPC, 2020).
+FIGURE 6-6 Potential circular economy practices in the livestock production value chain.
+Source: MPC, 2020.

-Uncovering Potential Cultural and Behavioral Risk Factors in Southeast Asia
+Uncovering potential cultural and behavioural risk factors in Southeast Asia

-Southeast Asia is home to a mixture of ethnicities and religions each with its own unique practices and beliefs (Britannica, n.d.; Asia Society, 2024).
-Within this context, the utilization of animal meat extends beyond mere subsistence and income, extending to ritual slaughter, religious sacrifice, offerings, and celebratory events (Sulistyawati, 2023).
-Some examples include the use of domesticated animals for Muslim animal sacrifice (Ibn Abi Zayd al-Qayrawani, 2019), birds and pigs for Balinese Hindu ritual (Sulistyawati, 2023), and the practice of animal sacrifice in Lao Buddhism (Sprenger, 2005).
-While practices and beliefs hold significant importance across various countries in Southeast Asia, legal inconsistencies across the region may also lead to welfare concerns and unethical practices (Box 6-5 and Box 6-6).
+Southeast Asia is home to a mixture of ethnicities and religions each with its own unique practices and beliefs.
+Within this context, the utilization of animal meat extends beyond mere subsistence and income, extending to ritual slaughter, religious sacrifice, offerings, and celebratory events.
+Some examples include the use of domesticated animals for Muslim animal sacrifice (al-Qayrawani, 2019), birds and pigs for Balinese Hindu ritual (Bali Spirit, 2024) and the practice of animal sacrifice in Lao Buddhism (Sprenger, 2005).
+While practices and beliefs hold significant importance across various countries in Southeast Asia, legal inconsistencies across the region may also lead to welfare concerns and unethical practices (Boxes 6-11 and 6-12).

-BOX 6-5 Legal inconsistencies across regions
+BOX 6-11 Legal inconsistencies across region

-Dog and Cat Meat Trade in Southeast Asia.
+FIGURE 6-7 Dog and cat meat trade in Southeast Asia.
 Dogs in cages near a dog meat restaurant in Vietnam.
-Photo credit FOUR PAWS and Animal Reader.
+Photo credit: FOUR PAWS and Animal Reader.